 - Permit Extension

 To manage building permits and inspections, please log on to theCitizen Self Service (CSS) system.
 To migrate the CAP (Citizen Access Portal) account to CSS, please click here.For additional information, please visit our online permit services and inspections’ web pages.

 HOMEOWNER’S PERMIT ASSISTANCE

-Visit our homeowners’ permit assistance counter located at the first floor of City Hall for personalized assistance with the Building Department’s processes.
-With proof of residency, all single family and condominium unit owners are entitled to special assistance with their permitting needs.
+Visit our homeowners’ permit assistance counter located on the first floor of City Hall for personalized assistance with the Building Department’s processes.
+With proof of residency, all single-family and condominium unit owners are entitled to special assistance with their permitting needs.
 The hours of operation are Monday through Friday from 8:00 a.m. to 3:30 p.m.
-You may contact the homeowner’s permit assistance counter at 305.673.7610 x 6956.
+You may contact the homeowners’ permit assistance counter at 305.673.7610 x 6956.